Alex Kessman

-Career
+College career

-He played college football for the Pittsburgh Panthers.
+He played college football at Pittsburgh University.
 He set the NCAA record for most accurate placekicker in history from 50+ yards going 12 of 18 from that distance.

+In October 2019, Kessman was named ACC Specialist of the Week after making four field goals during the game against Miami.

+In 2020, in a game against Boston College, Kessman kicked a 58-yard field goal which tied the game and sent it into overtime.
+At the time, the 58-yard goal was the longest field goal in Panthers history.
+In 2024, Ben Sauls tied Kessman's record.

+In 2021, Kessman received second-team All-ACC honors and was a semifinalist for the Lou Groza Award.

+Professional career

 Los Angeles Chargers

 On May 2, 2021, Kessman signed as an undrafted free agent with the Los Angeles Chargers.
 However, Kessman was released by the Chargers prior to the start of the season on August 16, 2021.

 New York Jets

 On November 23, 2021, Kessman was signed to the practice squad of the New York Jets.
 On December 4, the Jets released incumbent kicker Matt Ammendola and signed Kessman to the active roster.
-In his one game with the Jets, which was also his NFL debut, Kessman missed both of his extra point attempts and the Jets lost to the Philadelphia Eagles by a score of 33-18.
+In his one game with the Jets, which was also his NFL debut, Kessman missed both of his extra point attempts and the Jets lost to the Philadelphia Eagles by a score of 33–18.
 He was cut by the team the next day.

 Carolina Panthers

 On December 22, 2021, Kessman was signed to the Carolina Panthers practice squad.
 He was released on December 27.